andeya/erpc/README.md

 - Supports setting slow operation alarm threshold
 - With a connection I/O buffer
 - Use I/O multiplexing technology
+- Support setting the size of the reading packet (if exceed disconnect it)

 ## 4. Architecture